Faneuil Hall Marketplace is a popular and historic market square in Boston.

 PLAN YOUR VISIT TO FANEUIL HALL

-The full marketplace includes four historic buildings: Faneuil Hall, North Market, South Market, and Quincy Market.
+Faneuil Hall Marketplace comprises four historic buildings: Faneuil Hall, Quincy Market, North Market and South Market.

 You can also find some of the most entertaining street performers in Boston in the open-air square.